ashleemboyer/ashleemboyer/posts/2021/02/my-writing-and-planning-process.md

 - **Ready & Scheduled:** This column holds cards for newsletters that have been scheduled for delivery and posts that have PRs that just need me to press "Merge".
 - **Live:** Things in this column have been sent or published.
 The whole world can see them.

-The columns are laid out so that a task moves through each step from right to left.
+The columns are laid out so that a task moves through each step from left to right.
 And as I mentioned in the last section, I'm a very visual person.
 I use my one free power-up for the Calendar that lets me view all of my tasks by week or month.
 I use these views to ensure that I've spaced out my topics appropriately and so I can group ideas if I feel like writing a series about a broader topic.

 [![Trello board showing 5 columns: To Do, Outlining, Writing, Ready & Scheduled, and Live.
 The background of the board is a desk in a dark room with a computer screen that reads "Do what is great."](https://firebasestorage.googleapis.com/v0/b/ashleemboyer-2018.appspot.com/o/images%2F2021%2F02%2Fmy-writing-and-planning-process%2FCleanShot%202021-02-08%20at%2022.23.46.png?alt=media&token=73366deb-df54-475c-b391-3f0bb59e4e2b)](https://firebasestorage.googleapis.com/v0/b/ashleemboyer-2018.appspot.com/o/images%2F2021%2F02%2Fmy-writing-and-planning-process%2FCleanShot%202021-02-08%20at%2022.23.46.png?alt=media&token=73366deb-df54-475c-b391-3f0bb59e4e2b)